Rocket Espresso Giotto Evoluzione Review

 - Heat exchanger (HX) espresso machine with PID temperature control and rotary pump

-- Innovative automatic pre-infusion for more flavorful shots
+- Innovative automatic pre-infusion for more flavourful shots

 - Iconic Rocket style, including R-branded knobs and hidden display